WA9ONY/Pico-RP2040/README2.md

 <img width="271" height="457" src="/Images/SolderingIron4.png">
 </p>

-A kitchen paper towel holder can be into a soldering iron holder by cutting off the top and bending the wires down.
+A kitchen paper towel holder can be made into a soldering iron holder by cutting off the top and bending the wires down.

 Kitchen paper towel holder ($1.25) is available from Dollar Tree.